joviarnandy/Data-Segmentation-with-PCA-and-K-Medoids-Clustering/README.md

 # Data Segmentation with PCA and K-Medoids Clustering

 This repo is part of my undergraduate thesis project.
-It contains code(s) with the following objectives:
+It contains datasets and codes with the following objectives:

 - Demonstrate PCA (Principal Component Analysis) both from scratch and built-in function.